Sunday, November 20, 2016

 Three large, unvandalized trucks have gone missing in recent years

 These "hills" are really jagged peaks infested with mine trails and relics.
 It takes 4wd to get at any of it.
 RVs can park on Silurian Lake at mp SBD 19.6 on highway 127.
 The lake gets a good VZ signal.
+Storm Hilary dumped a lot of silt on the lake in 2023 and now deep cracks make it tricky for two wheelers.
+Updated 2024

 • The 4wd south side road accesses most of the major peaks.
 Drive to mp SBD 16.8 on highway 127.
 Turn on road #D111 and go 3 miles to the old RR.
 D111 keeps going east.
 At N35 30039, W116 03316 there is a major junction.
 Continuing straight to the east dead ends and accesses Silurian Benchmark.
 Going right at the junction takes you south nearly 6 miles to the big power lines at 26134, 00683.
 That segment isn't rocky but has a million tiny minor dips.
 A good road follows the power lines for over 7 miles back to the highway.
 Update 2022.